 Continuing Education Course Formats

 Some states, like North Carolina, require real estate professionals to take all CE courses in person.
 However, the majority of states allow real estate agents and brokers to choose their course format.
+When choosing your CE course format, consider the cost, your schedule, and your learning style.

 These are the course formats in which you can find CE courses:

 - In-person classes: If you learn best in a classroom setting, you may want to consider in-person courses.
-While they can be more difficult to schedule, it’s important to set yourself up for success so consider whether this is your preferred learning style.
+While they can be more difficult to schedule, it’s important to set yourself up for success, so consider whether this is your preferred learning style.

 - Online reading lessons: Online courses are often the most affordable option to complete your CE credits, and the most convenient.
 You can complete each lesson on your own time.
 However, it can be difficult to digest large amounts of reading material.